 We do not transfer any personal data to any other organisations.
 We collaborate with organizations operating similar purposes such as Sussex Wildlife Trust and Arundel Agenda 21 but this collaboration does not involve any transfer of personal data.

-Due to its growth in size, MAVES is required to register with the Charities Commission in 2018.
-It will do so under the name of Arun Countryside Trust CIO, with the name MAVES continuing to be used for its natural-environment activity.
+Arun Countryside Trust CIO is registered with the Charity Commission, with the name MAVES continuing to be used for its natural-environment activity.
 This re-branding and registration does not involve any transfer of personal data to a different organization.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.